LohitasyaTata/CampSite/Node/README.md

-hello this a complete website based on
+hello this a complete website based on Node.js install all packages using nmp and configure it in terminal and host by typing app.nodejs